Dindo Pumaren: Professional career

-Pumaren was drafted by Purefoods Hotdogs in 1989, and played for the team until 1994, when the won four championship.
+Pumaren was drafted by Purefoods Hotdogs in 1989, and played for the team until 1994, when the won four championships.

-He was traded for Pepsi for some draft picks and played for the for two seasons.
+He was traded for Pepsi for some draft picks and played for them for two seasons.
 He was traded back to Purefoods and won a championship in 1997.
 He played for the team until 2001, when he was traded to Tanduay for a future draft pick.
 He was absorbed by then FedEx Express, who replaced the Tanduay franchise.
 He retired in the end of 2002 PBA season.

 Coaching career

+UE

-Pumaren was hired as head coach of UE Red Warriors, and led them to five consecutive UAAP Final Four appearances that includes a one Finals loss (because they ended up as undefeated in eliminations, so they will skip Final Four) against his alma mater, La Salle coached by his brother Franz and led by JV Casio.
-He was replaced by Lawrence Tiongson.
+Pumaren was hired as head coach of UE Red Warriors, with his brother and school alumni Derrick as their consultant.
+He led them to five consecutive UAAP Final Four appearances that includes a one finals loss (because they ended up as undefeated in eliminations, so they will skip Final Four) against his alma mater, La Salle coached by his brother Franz and led by JV Casio.
+He was replaced by Lawrence Chongson.

+La Salle

 La Salle, his alma mater was hired him to replace his brother, Franz, who runs for a political position in Quezon City.
 He led the Archers to a final four appearance in 2010, but a dismal performance in the next year.
 He was replaced by future San Miguel Beermen manager Gee Abanilla.

+Potential UE rehire

 He was rumored to return as Red Warriors' head coach, but the Red Warriors decided to hire his brother, Derrick.